 - Capitalize any title preceding a person's name: Chief Executive Officer Lise L. Luttgens.
-Titles that do not precede a person's name are lowercase: Lise L. Luttgens is chief executive officer. - In running text or lengthy headlines: Spell out numbers one through nine, and use numerals for numbers 10 and above. - Quotation marks and how to punctuate: Periods and commas always go within quotation marks.
+Titles that do not precede a person's name are lowercase: Lise L. Luttgens is chief executive officer. - In running text or lengthy headlines: Spell out numbers one through nine; use numerals for numbers 10 and above. - Quotation marks and how to punctuate: Periods and commas always go within quotation marks.
 Dashes, hyphens, semicolons, question marks and exclamation points go within the quotation marks when they apply to the quoted matter only.
 They go outside the quotation marks when they apply to the whole sentence. - Dates: Do not add "th" "st" "nd" to numbers.
 For instance: Feb.
 25th is simply Feb.
-25. We read it the same, even without the "th," and it saves space. - Who vs. that: Use "who" when linked with human beings and animals with names.
+25. We read it the same, even without the "th," and it saves space. - Times: 9 a.m. (no need to include zeroes); 9:30 a.m.; 9-9:30 a.m. or 9 to 9:30 a.m. are both acceptable if consistent throughout document; 9 a.m.-1:45 p.m. or 9 a.m. to 1:45 p.m. are also both acceptable. - Who vs. that: Use "who" when linked with human beings and animals with names.
 Use "that" with inanimate objects and animals with no names: All girls who attended last year are eligible this year. - Italics vs. quotation marks for titles: Italicize the titles of longer documents; use quotation marks for smaller pieces within that document.
 Do not italicize names of Girl Scout events/programs.
 For example, italicize book titles: The Daisy Girl's Guide to Girl Scouting; "Be Healthy, Be Fit" chapter. - Commas in a series: Use commas to separate elements in a series.
-DO include a comma before the conjunction (and): I bought a jacket, pants, and a scarf.
+DO include a comma before the conjunction (and): I bought a jacket, pants, and a scarf. - Spaces after periods: Please only use one space after a period.
+Like this.